 The future of the healthcare system is ever evolving as consumer demands shifts and the advancement of technology rises.
-More so there has been an increasing focus on personalised medicine in Australia in order to better predict risk for disease or patient responses to treatments.
-Personalised medicine takes into account genetics, genomics and any other biological information in order to make a well-informed decision regarding the diagnosis, prevention and treatment of human diseases in each patient.
-Data-driven analytics is revolutionising the healthcare industry by applying what doctors have been doing for years but on a larger scale.
+More so there has been an increasing focus on personalized medicine in Australia in order to better predict risk for disease or patient responses to treatments.
+Personalized medicine takes into account genetics, genomics and any other biological information in order to make a well-informed decision regarding the diagnosis, prevention and treatment of human diseases in each patient.
+Data-driven analytics is revolutionizing the healthcare industry by applying what doctors have been doing for years but on a larger scale.
 The workings of new datasets and existing sciences of epidemiology and clinical medicine working hand in hand allow the healthcare industry to better understand relationships between external factors and human biology resulting in enhanced clinical treatments and truly personalized healthcare for the individual.
 Sartorius Balances, – certified scale, will have an important role in making personalized medicine in order to have an accurate measurement.
 Then we also needed some accurate software for genomic analysis for another organization recently and discovered that from Congenica which is absolutely brilliant, so if you need that then contact them.
 In addition, if you need a medical director or collaborator, you might want to try a platform that connects you with the right medical oversight to help grow your business.

-Personalised medicine, when coupled with behavioural economic principles, drives patient engagement.
+Personalized medicine, when coupled with behavioral economic principles, drives patient engagement.
 Many healthcare problems are behaviorally driven which means they can be potentially preventable.
 By getting patients involved in the care of their health we empower patients to take better care of their health.
 As we collect more data on individual’s risk for disease and response to treatment, we can convey this information to patients in order for them to better understand their treatment plan with more confidence based on facts and figures.

 Development of Cancer Treatments